 The First Meeting: 5 Helpful Tips for Surrogates & Intended Parents

 Whether you are a Gestational Surrogate or Intended Parents bringing a child into the world through surrogacy, there is bound to be a series of emotions surrounding the first meeting.
 The anxiety and excitement you feel may seem like what you experienced on your first date.
-At Physician’s Surrogacy, the nation’s only physician managed surrogacy agency, we believe each and every surrogacy journey is unique and special in its own way.
+At Physician’s Surrogacy, the nation’s only OB-Managed Surrogacy, we believe each and every surrogacy journey is unique and special in its own way.
 We know there is a lot of things to consider when selecting a Surrogate Mother and the right surrogacy agency.
 It is our constant effort to simplify your surrogacy journey to give you peace of mind.

 Although the conversation may be a little bit awkward in the beginning, don’t worry.
 The aim of this meeting is to make sure you have both found the perfect Surrogate match before commencing the surrogacy journey.
 This face-to-face interaction will be the start of a special relationship with one another over the next couple of months.